hapax/hapax.github.io/assets/simple-physics.md

 I hope I've persuaded you that we can hack physics with napkin computers.
-Every single thing we discovered --- from viscous drag
+Every single thing we discovered --- from pendulum periods to the ideal gas law, the chance your coffee mug will leap into the air

 *In the classroom.*